ppy/osu-wiki/wiki/Storyboard/Scripting/Audio/en.md

 - `<time>` is the timestamp that the sound should start playing.
 - `<layer_num>` is a *numerical value* corresponding to the layer you want the sound to be on:
-  - 0 - Background
+  - 0—Background
-  - 1 - Fail
+  - 1—Fail
-  - 2 - Pass
+  - 2—Pass
-  - 3 - Foreground
+  - 3—Foreground
 - `<filepath>` is the same concept as with sprites, only referring to the .wav, .mp3, or .ogg file.
 - `<volume>` is a number from 1 to 100 to indicate the relative loudness of the sound (leave off for 100 as default)